Our courses have a practical emphasis and are based on sound theoretical understanding.

 - Overseas Field Course - using multidisciplinary data to unravel complex geologic relationships and the evolution of a region, or

-- Leicestershire – investigating the Anthropocene, the geological epoch we live in now.
+- Urban Geology Field Course, Leicestershire – investigating the Anthropocene, the geological epoch we live in now.

 Following additional field training in your second year, you will undertake an Independent Field-based Project.
 This is an exercise in practical, deductive geology which forms an important part of the degree.
 You choose the field area, allowing you to develop your geological interests.
 This will enable you to demonstrate your determination, motivation and ability to solve problems based on your own observations, as well as developing your self-confidence and organisational skills.